 Though you will most likely find the above remedies effective for addressing neuroma pain, you should keep in mind that this relief is only temporary, and they do not replace professional treatment.
 Foot pain is never normal and you should always visit a doctor for foot pain or any problems with feet, leg ankle pain.

 So whenever you feel foot pain of any kind, you should come visit us immediately – we will take the time to properly assess your situation and arrive at the correct diagnosis so that we can begin treatment by exploring the most effective and appropriate options for your unique case.

 Need Help?
 We Are Here for You!

-At the first sign of foot pain, give Dr. Peyman Elison and.
+At the first sign of foot and heel pain, give Dr. Peyman Elison and.
 Dr. Viedra Elison a call at (623) 584-5556 to schedule an appointment at Fixing Feet Institute in Surprise, AZ.
 You can also take advantage of our handy request form online to have one of our staff members reach out to you.